pedersenju/tap-quickstart-guides/single-cluster/eks/PREREQS.md

     kubectl create namespace kapp-controller
     ```

-    * If your registry requires a custom certificate to trust it run the following command to create a kapp controller config with the CA cert.
+    * If your container registry requires a custom certificate to trust it run the following command to create a kapp controller config with the CA cert.

     ```
     kubectl create secret generic kapp-controller-config \